Last updated on September 20th, 2022

 4 calculations types for the customer acquisition cost index

-If your boss asks you how much are you spending for one paying customer, would you know the number?
+Would you know the number if your boss asks you how much you are spending for one paying customer?

 Maybe you already calculate your Cost Per Action (CPA) or Cost Per Install (CPI) and have an attractive spreadsheet to send to your boss.
 Do you know what your Customer Acquisition Cost (CAC) is?
 Have you ever calculated ALL of the costs involved in attracting a new paying customer to your app or game?